sufst/candapter/README.md

 A cross platform driver for the CANdapter.

-For usage instructions, see the `docs` folder.
+For usage instructions and the overarching design philosophy, see the `docs` folder.

 ## Requirements